Terms and Conditions of Sale

 9.4.5.
 Right to restriction of processing

 The Publisher's Clients have the right to request that the processing of their personal data by the Publisher be restricted.
-In this case, their data may only be stored and no longer used by the Publisher.
+Thus, their data may only be stored and no longer used by the Publisher.

 9.4.6.
 Response times

-The Publisher undertakes to respond to any request for access, rectification, or objection, or any other additional information request, within a reasonable period not exceeding 1 month from receipt of the request.
+The Publisher undertakes to respond to any request for access, rectification, or objection, or any other additional request for information, within a reasonable period not exceeding 1 month from receipt of the request.

 9.4.7.
 Complaint to the competent authority